CloudCannon/documentation/_domains/2-custom-domains.md

 ---
 title: Custom Domains
 ---
+Only available for sites hosted by CloudCannon.
 Using a custom domain requires you to purchase one from an external domain registrar.
 We recommend [iwantmyname](http://www.shareasale.com/r.cfm?B=210738&U=852853&M=25581&urllink=https://iwantmyname.com/services/developer/cloud-cannon-custom-domains).
 {: .info}

 To add a custom domain: